 We love Trader Joe's—but not all items make the cut for us.

 Meat and Seafood

-Trader Joe’s has great prices on many things, but meat and seafood are not one of them.
+Trader Joe’s has great prices on many things (and some great samples!) but meat and seafood are not one of them.
 For instance, Trader Joe’s BBQ Cut Fresh Atlantic Salmon Fillets will set you back $9.99 per pound.
 Compare that to grocery stores like Fresh Thyme and Kroger, who regularly offer similar cuts of salmon for as low as $6.99 per pound.

 You still need to take your vitamins.
 We’re advising you to buy ’em somewhere else, though.
 In general, vitamins at Trader Joe’s are more expensive than comparable offerings at other retailers, especially when looking closely at the package quantity and nutritional value.

 While some grocery stores make sushi in-house, Trader Joe’s does not.
 This means it’s definitely not the freshest sushi you’ll ever eat.
 In fact, in 2019 Trader Joe’s recalled some of its ready-to-eat sushi meals and poke bowls after learning of possible listeria contamination.
 Not good.